adonisjs/legacy.adonisjs.com/docs/docs/guides/validator/04-validation-rules.md

 ```

 ## `rules.unique`
 The `rules.unique` method is the opposite of `rules.exists` method.
-Instead of checking the existence of the value in a given table, it ensures that missing doesn't exists.
+Instead of checking the existence of the value in a given table, it ensures the value doesn't exists.

+[note]
+The validation rule is added by `@adonisjs/lucid` package.
+So make sure it is [installed and configured](/guides/database/setup), before using this rule.
+[/note]

 ```ts
 {